lmakei98/AutomationTask/README.md

 # AutomationTask

-This project is an automated testing suite for validating various functionalities on a web application using Java 11 Selenium WebDriver, TestNG, and Cucumber.
+This project is an automated testing suite for validating various functionalities on a web application using Java 11, Selenium WebDriver, TestNG and Cucumber.

 ## Project Setup